-Southcentral Foundation is an Alaska Native nonprofit health care organization established under the Tribal authority of Cook Inlet Region, Inc. in 1982 to improve the health and social conditions of Alaska Native people, enhance culture, and empower individuals and families to take charge of their lives.
-The Alaska Native board of directors is the chief policy-making body.
-SCF's President/ CEO reports directly to SCF's Board of Directors and supervises a team of vice presidents who administer the operations of the organization in order to provide health and related services to Alaska Native and American Indian people.
-SCF has more than 2,500 employees and an annual operating budget of \$380 million.
+Southcentral Foundation is an Alaska Native nonprofit health care organization established under the Tribal authority of Cook Inlet Region, Inc. in 1982 to improve the health and social conditions of Alaska Native people, enhance culture, and support individuals and families on their wellness journey.
+The nine member Alaska Native board of directors is the chief policy-making body.
+The President/CEO reports directly to SCF's Board of Directors and supervises six divisions, each headed by an executive vice president who administers the operations and employees for an organization-wide total of more than 80 programs.

-A wide range of health and wellness services are provided to 65,000 Alaska Native and American Indian people living in the Municipality of Anchorage, Matanuska-Susitna Borough, nearby villages, and the 55 rural villages in the Anchorage Service Unit, an area stretching 107,400 square miles across Southcentral Alaska - from the Aleutian and Pribilof Islands to the Canadian border.
-In 1998, SCF established the Village Service Management Team, which serves as a liaison between the organization and Tribal representatives from within the Anchorage Service Unit.
+A wide range of health and wellness services are provided for Alaska Native and American Indian people living in the Municipality of Anchorage, Matanuska-Susitna Borough, and nearby villages.
+In 1998, SCF established the Village Service Management Team, which serves as a liaison between the organization and Tribal representatives from within the ASU.
 The members advise SCF's Board of Directors on the health care needs of their villages and help village residents understand what services are available to them.